Cascaded Flow Matching for Heterogeneous Tabular Data with Mixed-Type Features: Experiments

 \paragraph{Additional ablation II: Effect of missingness rate.} We also investigate the effect of increasing the rate of simulated missings from $p=0.10$ to $p=0.25$ and $p=0.50$.
 Table~\ref{tbl:ablation_missings} in Appendix~\ref{sec:additional_ablations} confirms the general pattern discussed above.
 The relative performance gain of using TabCascade over CDTD stays consistent as we increase $p$.
 Many metrics barely worsen, despite the significant increase in missings.

 \paragraph{Additional ablation III: Encoder complexity.} We provide a discussion on the effect of the varying encoder complexity in Appendix~\ref{sec:ablation_dt_complexity}.
 This includes an analysis of the proportion of masked inputs to $p^\vtheta_{\text{high}}$.
+Changing the complexity allows us to navigate the fidelity-privacy trade-off, conditional on the low-resolution model choice.

 \paragraph{Additional ablation IV: ARF as low-resolution model.} We provide results for using ARF instead of CDTD as the low-resolution model $p_{\text{low}}^\vtheta$ in Table~\ref{tbl:ablation_arf} in Appendix~\ref{sec:additional_ablations}.
 We do not retrain $p_{\text{high}}^\vtheta$.
-The results show that using ARF trades off a lower detection score and $\beta$-Recall for improved univariate density metrics.
+The results show that using ARF trades off a much lower detection score and $\beta$-Recall for improved univariate density metrics.
 Thus, depending on which metric is more important to the practitioner, a different choice of $p_{\text{low}}^\vtheta$ can further improve the performance of TabCascade.